MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-get-ready-business.md

 ## <a name="adding-users-and-permissions"></a>Adding Users and Permissions
 If you need to add more users, this is done from Microsoft 365 Admin Centre.
 For more information, see [Create Users According to Licences](ui-how-users-permissions.md).

-When users are created in Microsoft 365, they can be imported into the **Users** page by using the **Get New Users from Office 365** action.
+When users are created in Microsoft 365, they can be imported into the **Users** page by using the **Get Updates from Office 365** action.
 You can then proceed to assign permissions to users and to organise them in user groups.
 For more information, see [Assign Permissions to Users and Groups](ui-define-granular-permissions.md).

 ## <a name="getting-help"></a>Getting Help
 In [!INCLUDE[d365fin](includes/d365fin_md.md)] you will find tooltips that can help guide you through the various business processes.
 For each field tooltip, you can press Ctrl+F1 or choose the **Learn more** link to open Help for the page in question.
 The question mark in the upper right corner also points you to product Help.